otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 that there can only be one request in flight at the same time from the same party while using an specific device.

+The network model provides in-order and out-of-order delivery of messages.
+Some messages may not be delivered.

 ## Security Properties

 OTRv4 states the need for a service provider that stores key material used in